Aircloak/aircloak/cloak/README.md

 - `mix test --only compliance` - to run only the compliance tests
 - `make test_all` - to run all tests which are running on Travis: standard tests, MongoDB tests, and tests for all other database adapters (MySQL, PostgreSQL through ODBC, ...)

-In order to have working tests on other drivers, you need to start corresponding database servers locally.
+In order to have working tests on other drivers, you need to start corresponding database servers locally - see [Installing database servers](#installing-database-servers).

-- `brew install mongodb` - install MongoDB (OSX)
-- `mongod --dbpath /tmp` - run MongoDB

 Note that SAP HANA tests can't be executed directly on macOS machines.
 Instead, you need to start a local development container with `make dev-container`.